phuonght017/ETL-Traffic-Toll-Data/README.md

 # ETL Traffic Toll Data

-## Scenario
+## Overview
-You are a data engineer at a data analytics consulting company.
-You have been assigned a project to decongest the national highways by analyzing the road traffic data from different toll plazas.
+This is a project to decongest the national highways by analyzing the road traffic data from different toll plazas.
 Each highway is operated by a different toll operator with a different IT setup that uses different file formats.
-Your job is to collect data available in different formats and consolidate it into a single file.
+The main objective of this project is to collect data available in different formats and consolidate it into a single file.

-In this assignment, you will develop an Apache Airflow DAG that will:
+## Tasks:

 - Extract data from a csv file